Cohomology and deformations of oriented dialgebras: Cohomology of oriented dialgebras

 \section{Cohomology of oriented dialgebras}

-In this section, we develop a cohomology theory for oriented dialgebras using chain complexes computing associative dialgebra cohomologies \cite{anita gm, anita gm2}. \begin{defn} Let $D$ be an oriented dialgebra over an oriented group $(G,\varepsilon)$.
-An $oriented$ $bimodule$ over $D$ is a usual bimodule $M$ together with a $G$-module structure on $M$ such that
+In this section, we develop a cohomology theory for oriented dialgebras using chain complexes computing associative dialgebra cohomologies \cite{anita gm, anita gm2} and group cohomology. we use plane mirror image of binary tress to construct the cochain complex for oriented dialgebra cohomology. \begin{defn} Let $D$ be an oriented dialgebra over an oriented group $(G,\varepsilon)$.
+An $oriented$ $bimodule$ over $D$ is an usual bimodule $M$ together with a $G$-module structure on $M$ such that